Jürgen Habermas: Religious dialogue

-Habermas's attitudes toward religion have changed throughout the years.
-Analyst Phillippe Portier identifies three phases in Habermas's attitude towards this social sphere: the first, in the decade of 1980, when the younger Jürgen, in the spirit of Marx, argued against religion seeing it as an "alienating reality" and "control tool"; the second phase, from the mid-1980s to the beginning of the 21st century, when he stopped discussing it and, as a secular commentator, relegated it to matters of private life; and the third, from then until now, when Habermas saw a positive social role of religion.
+Habermas's attitudes toward religion changed throughout the years.
+Analyst Phillippe Portier identifies three phases in Habermas's attitude towards this social sphere: the first, in the decade of 1980, when the younger Jürgen, in the spirit of Marx, argued against religion seeing it as an "alienating reality" and "control tool"; the second phase, from the mid-1980s to the beginning of the 21st century, when he stopped discussing it and, as a secular commentator, relegated it to matters of private life; and the third, from then on, when Habermas saw a positive social role of religion.

 In an interview in 1999 Habermas had stated:

 For the normative self-understanding of modernity, Christianity has functioned as more than just a precursor or catalyst.
 Universalistic egalitarianism, from which sprang the ideals of freedom and a collective life in solidarity, the autonomous conduct of life and emancipation, the individual morality of conscience, human rights and democracy, is the direct legacy of the Judaic ethic of justice and the Christian ethic of love.
 This legacy, substantially unchanged, has been the object of a continual critical reappropriation and reinterpretation.
 Up to this very day there is no alternative to it.
 And in light of the current challenges of a post-national constellation, we must draw sustenance now, as in the past, from this substance.
 Everything else is idle postmodern talk.

 The original German (from the Habermas Forum website) of the disputed quotation is: